-Although in most instances the person alleging this type of discrimination is the one with the protected characteristic, it does not have to be case.
+Although in most instances the person alleging this type of discrimination is the one with the protected characteristic, it does not have to be the case.
 Direct discrimination can also occur when an employee is treated less favourably because they are perceived to have a protected characteristic even if they do not in fact possess it, or because they associate with someone who has a protected characteristic.
-However please note that discrimination by association and perception does not apply to marriage and civil partnerships and pregnancy and maternity.

-Indirect discrimination takes place when an employer has implemented a provision, criterion or practice (PCP), i.e. a working condition, which appears to apply neutrally to all employees, but in practice disadvantages a group with a protected characteristic and the complainant is of that protected characteristic and is or would be put at that disadvantage.
+Indirect discrimination takes place when an employer has implemented a provision, criterion or practice (PCP), i.e. a working condition, which appears to apply neutrally to all employees, but in practice disadvantages a group with a protected characteristic and the complainant is of that protected characteristic and is, or would be, put at a disadvantage.

 Harassment is unwanted conduct related to a protected characteristic which has the purpose or the effect of creating an intimidating, hostile or degrading environment.
 This could be abusive comments or jokes, graffiti or insulting gestures.

 Under this heading protection is extended to cover unwanted conduct of a sexual nature, related to gender reassignment, and also less favourable because an individual has rejected such conduct.